What happens in a High School Youth Night?

 Youth Nights immediately follow our 5:30pm Sunday evening Mass in the Community Center.
 We have a group of volunteer adults prepare dinner for all our HS Teens each youth night.
 Then around 7:00pm, our night begins!

 Our youth nights have 4 basic sections to them - GATHER, PROCLAIM, SEND, and BREAK.
-In GATHER, our teens make announcements and sing and dance with our youth praise band.
+In GATHER, our teens and CORE team make announcements and sing and dance with our youth praise band "Glory Be".
 A big part of this section is a game or activity.
 These games can take any form!
-Some are physical and some are intellectual.
-In PROCLAIM, the Staff and/or CORE Team of adults give the "teaching" for the night.
+Some are physical and some are intellectual, and some In PROCLAIM, the Staff and/or CORE Team of adults give the "teaching" for the night.
 This is where "Things to Come" plays a huge role.
 In SEND, its all about prayer.
 We try to vary prayer experiences.
 This is helped again by our youth praise band.
 Lastly in BREAK, our households meet together to dive deeper into the nights topic.
 The teens are dismissed straight from our households.

 Is dinner served?
 If so, what is served?